DemuteStudio/Ambiance-Creator/README.md

 ![image](https://github.com/user-attachments/assets/98658cbd-79b2-407d-b01e-0107dea77d56)

 Here I took a nice generic bed of birds.
 The file is 1'40 long.
-I could keep it as one single file, but I chose to split it into 10-second chunks—you’ll see why later.
+I could keep it as one single file, but I chose to split it into 10 parts—you’ll see why later.
 Select your items and make sure that the "Birds - Generic Bed Chirps" container is also selected, then press "Import Selected Item" in the right panel.

 You should now see all the imported items in the list: